Building Rapport: 10 Best Ways to Instantly Build Trust in Sales

 • Match their emotions and energy level to portray a mutual understanding.

-Avoid that awkward small talk and bring up more open-ended sales questions that will spark conversations and build connections.
+Avoid that awkward small talk and focus on asking open-ended questions that will spark conversations and build connections.

 1. I see you live in [city/state], how do you like it?